patrickjohncyh/FSMD/README.md

 In order to enforce a heirarchy of binding of different inline styles, the parser will first try to parse the entire token list for one style before attempting to parse for another style.

 `Token list` is passed to functions such as `parseCodeSpan` and `parseImage` that parse specific inline styles .
-Detected styles will be converted into a `Styled` token which is wraps an `InlineElement` and will replace the original tokens which it now represents.
+Detected styles will be converted into a `Styled` token which wraps an `InlineElement` and will replace the original tokens which it now represents.
 Wrapping `InlineElement` with a `Styled` token allows the `Token list` to be passed from one style parser to another.

 Due to the recursive nature of parsing, the style parsers are subfunctions of `parse`.
 In some instances, the style parsers are generated from a more general parser due to similarities of how two differnet styles are parsed.
 For exmaple, Images and Links are almost exactly the same with the exception of an additional `!` for Images.
 Hence, `parseImage` and `parseLink` are both derived from the same parser but each with unique configurations.